SAMMISolutions/docs/doc_posts/_about/overview.md

 **License Information**

-All components of SAMMI are licensed under the terms of the GNU GPLv3.0 license.
+All components of SAMMI are licensed under the terms of the Apache 2.0 license.

 For more details, and third party license information, please see [here](https://github.com/SAMMISolutions/SAMMI-License).